asiakay/efab/pages/posts/git-getting-started.md

 ---
 date: 2023-07-17
-title: git x coding + getting started
+title: Getting Started in Tech
 ---

 Here are some instructions on getting started with Git for a student with no prior experience and a goal of becoming a software engineer:

 Install Git on your computer: You can download and install Git from the official website (https://git-scm.com/downloads).